 iv) Provide a copy of the presentation to your superior in advance and seek feedback.

 Assume a manager Manoj is presenting to the country head after one week.
-What stops Manoj from mailing the presentation across to the country head today and ask, “Sir here is my presentation for the business review.
+What stops Manoj from emailing the presentation across to the country head today and ask, “Sir here is my presentation for the business review.
 Please advise me on how I can better this before the meeting.”